Mirasaki-MGSM/issue-tracker/README.md

 In addition to components and packages, issues are categorized by functional areas to address specific aspects of the platform:

-- **billing**: The billing and payment processing systems.
+- **area/billing**: The billing and payment processing systems.
-- **notifications**: Email, SMS, Discord, or in-app notifications.
+- **area/notifications**: Email, SMS, Discord, or in-app notifications.
-- **admin**: The administrative dashboard and backend tools.
+- **area/admin**: The administrative dashboard and backend tools.
-- **authentication**: Issues related to user authentication and authorization processes.
+- **area/authentication**: Issues related to user authentication and authorization processes.
-- **performance**: Problems or requests concerning system performance and optimization.
+- **area/performance**: Problems or requests concerning system performance and optimization.
-- **security**: Concerns related to the security of the platform, including vulnerabilities and compliance.
+- **area/security**: Concerns related to the security of the platform, including vulnerabilities and compliance.
-- **analytics**: Issues involving data analysis, reporting, and metrics.
+- **area/analytics**: Issues involving data analysis, reporting, and metrics.
-- **integration**: Problems or requests related to integrating with third-party services or systems.
+- **area/integration**: Problems or requests related to integrating with third-party services or systems.
-- **usability**: Feedback on user experience and usability improvements.
+- **area/usability**: Feedback on user experience and usability improvements.
-- **support**: Issues related to customer support and help resources.
+- **area/support**: Issues related to customer support and help resources.

 ## 💬 Reporting Issues